How I Began Self Publishing

 And so I sat for a while, re-reading what my son wrote and then I just started writing, without thinking, without stopping.

-Having a book on Kindle was something I was always interested in pursuing but how?
+Having a book in print and on Kindle was something I was always interested in pursuing but how?

 This was my next challenge.
-I was getting good at these challenges and so over time, I learned how to format and convert and set up my book on Amazon as a Kindle book.
+I was getting good at these challenges and so over time, I learned how to format and convert and set up my book on Amazon.

 I found I loved writing and so I continued to write.
 At the moment I have seven books in Kindle and print format spanning a few different genres.
 It was only when I was awarded a place on the Greenshoots Emerging Entrepreneur program that I decided to investigate writing/publishing as a business and so Orla Kelly Self Publishing Services was born.